 Corporate Governance, Economic Entrenchment and Growth

-Outside the United States and the United Kingdom, large corporations usually have controlling owners, who are usually very wealthy families.
-Pyramidal control structures, cross shareholding, and super-voting rights let such families control corporations without making a commensurate capital investment.
-In many countries, a few such families end up controlling considerable proportions of their countries' economies.
+Around the world, large corporations usually have controlling owners, who are usually very wealthy families.
+Outside the U.S. and the U.K., pyramidal control structures, cross shareholding and super voting rights are common.
+Using these devices, a family can control corporations without making a commensurate capital investment.
+In many countries, such families end up controlling considerable proportions of their countries economies.
 Three points emerge.
-First, at the firm level, these ownership structures, because they vest dominant control rights with families who often have little real capital invested, permit a range of agency problems and hence resource misallocation.
-If a few families control large swaths of an economy, such corporate governance problems can attain macroeconomic importance — affecting rates of innovation, economywide resource allocation, and economic growth.
-If political influence depends on what one controls, rather than what one owns, the controlling owners of pyramids have greatly amplified political influence relative to their actual wealth.
-This influence can distort public policy regarding property rights protection, capital markets, and other institutions.
-We denote this phenomenon economic entrenchment, and posit a relationship between the distribution of corporate control and institutional development that generates and preserves economic entrenchment as one possible equilibrium.
-The literature suggests key determinants of economic entrenchment, but has many gaps where further work exploring the political economy importance of the distribution of corporate control is needed.
+First, at the firm level, these ownership structures vest dominant control rights with families who often have little real capital invested creating agency and entrenchment problem simultaneously.
+In addition, controlling shareholders can divert corporate resources for private benefits using transactions within the pyramidal group.
+The result is a poor utilization of resources.
+At the economy level, extensive control of corporate assets by a few families distorts capital allocation and reduces the rate of innovation.
+The result is an economy-wide misallocation of resources, and slower economic growth.
+Second, political influence is plausibly related to what one controls, rather than what one owns.
+The controlling owners of pyramids thus have greatly amplified political influence relative to their actual wealth.
+They appear to influence the development of both public policy, such as property rights protection and enforcement, and institutions like capital markets.
+We denote this phenomenon economic entrenchment.
+Third, we conceive of a relationship between the distribution of corporate control and institutional development that generates and preserves economic entrenchment as one equilibrium; but not the only one.
+Based on the literature, we identify key determinants of economic entrenchment.
+We also identify many gaps where further work exploring the political economy importance of the distribution of corporate control is needed.

 Suggested Citation: Suggested Citation